 We strongly recommend spending some time in the UNESCO World Heritage Site of Ragusa Ibla before setting off this morning.
 The simply stunning old town of Ragusa, rebuilt in 1693 after a huge earthquake, is full of enchanting Baroque architecture, along with a number of tempting cafes and restaurants for lunch.
 Follow your visit with a climb above Modica, skirting Modica Alta (the upper part of the city), before passing quaint, dry-stone-wall farms through a rich, fertile valley of cacti and pomegranate orchards as you weave your way to Cava d'Ispica - a verdant gorge full of thousands of caves and grottoes, stretching for 13 kilometres between Modica and Ispica!

-You stay at the Ferro Hotel (breakfast included)
+You stay at the Hotel San Giorgio (breakfast included)

 Often referred to as the Baroque capital of Sicily, the atmospheric city of Modica sits in a dramatic setting, perched between limestone cliffs.
 This UNESCO-listed city is home to an impressive 29 churches including two grand Baroque cathedrals, along with charming narrow streets peppered with cafes, restaurants and a number of tempting chocolate shops!
 Modica's chocolate is one of the Ragusa area's most famous products and to this day it's still made to ancient Aztec methods.
 Make sure you sample some at Antica Dolceria Bonajuto, the oldest chocolate factory in Sicily!